TheRealFREDP3D/Coding-Exercises/README.md

 > A good way to learn coding is to code.

-Here are the outcomes from my training endeavours, encompassing activities undertaken during courses, engagements in CTF challenges, and various personal projects.
+Here are the outcomes from my training endeavours, encompassing activities undertaken during coding courses and engagements in CTF/Challenges.

 ---